 The default setting for displaying job orders is 90 days.
 Employers may adjust the job order display time if desired.
-However, employers who are posting jobs for Foreign Labor Certification visas are required to recruit for the specified times outlined by the U.S. Department of Labor.
+However, employers who are posting jobs for Foreign Labor Certification (see section 1.5 below) visas are required to recruit for the specified times outlined by the U.S. Department of Labor.
 Program requirements, summarized below, are subject to change, and exemptions may apply in certain cases.
 For additional information, see: https://foreignlaborcert.doleta.gov/.